 Imported grapes had 14 pesticides detected on a single sample.

 Strawberries and domestic grapes both had 13 different pesticides detected on a single sample.

-As a category. peaches have been treated with more pesticides than any other produce, registering combinations of up
+Peaches have been treated with more pesticides than any other produce.

 Apples were next, with 56 pesticides and raspberries with 51.

-Close to 90 percent of celery samples contained multiple pesticides, followed by cilantro (70.1 percent) and sweet
+Close to 90 percent of celery samples contained multiple pesticides.

 The Least Likely

 The vegetables least likely to test positive for pesticides are;